 Around the world, there is more attention than ever to the ways access to financial services accelerates progress toward development.
 This has spurred a wave of high-level commitments by governments, international agencies, the private sector, and others to make the vision of financial inclusion a reality.

-G20 leaders recognized financial inclusion as a cross-cutting issue for development and economic system stability, and included it in work plans.
+G20 leaders recognized financial inclusion as a cross-cutting issue for development and economic system stability and included it in work plans.
+Additionally, financial inclusion is referenced in the targets of eight of the 17 UN Sustainable Development Goals (SDGs).
 And, since 2010, more than 50 countries have launched and started to implement (or are currently developing) a national financial inclusion strategy (NFIS).
 An important step on the global level was to convene financial standard-setting bodies (SSBs) at the Bank of International Settlements (BIS) in Basel to include financial inclusion in their work.

 Financial Inclusion is Possible